Creating Music Out of the Noise

 American Static is, among many other things, a testament to Leahey’s endless creativity: not only was he unusually prolific during the pandemic, but he was writing at the top of his game, penning song after song after song that balanced his eccentricities with that heartland rock & roll sensibility.
 Take “Dial Tone,” a song with curlicue guitar licks, sympathetic keyboards, and lyrics that toggle between the personal and the public.
 “I miss her like a dial tone, I miss her like TV static, like some comfort of home that we left all alone because we thought we’d always have it,” he sings, hinting at matters more dire than a breakup.
 In Leahey’s hands, that long-forgotten sound becomes a heartbreaking metaphor for his mother’s struggles with Alzheimer’s disease.
 The song’s intuitive mix of whimsy and gravity recalls John Prine in his prime.

 On October 4, 2017, Andrew Leahey & the Homestead took the stage at The Basement East to back a roster of local singers, including Sadler Vaden, Jon Latham, and East Nashville hellion, Elizabeth Cook.
 The band had hosted similar showcases before, but this one was personally important for Leahey: It was a memorial for Tom Petty, who had died suddenly two days earlier.
 Cook was slated to perform “Room at the Top,” a favorite of hers and Leahey’s, so they met up beforehand to run through a quick arrangement and work out some harmonies.
-They clicked almost immediately, and soon Leahey was playing guitar in Cook’s band (and was eventually joined
+They clicked almost immediately, and soon Leahey was playing guitar in Cook’s band (and was eventually joined by Holmes).

 “I was drawn to his vibe,” she says.
 “He’s one of the most solid humans I’ve ever met, but that’s something I would come to know.
 He has skills as a lead guitar player that are at the level of the best sidemen in this town.
 And most importantly, he’s just always, always down to rock.
 He’s chief organizer, ringleader of the circus, sideman, frontman, hype man, and prolific as hell.
 He wears all the hats … actually, he doesn’t wear hats because why would you cover that glorious hair?”